-The focus of this course will be on constructing a story for a feature-length screenplay.
-Each student will develop his/her own concept through a series of cumulative written assignments:
+The focus of this course is on constructing a story for a feature-length screenplay.
+Each student will develop his/her own concept through a series of cumulative written assignments, including:

-- Original story concept for a feature-length film - Title, genre, logline and synopsis of your story - Detailed character bios for your main characters - Identifying your story's major turns & sequences - Step outline for your entire screenplay - Creating ordinary vs. special worlds - Writing & revising Act I of your script - Polished scene for class table read
+- Original story concept for a feature-length film - Title, genre, logline, theme and story synopsis - Detailed character bios for your main characters - Mapping out your story: major turns & sequences - Short narrative treatment of your story - Step outline for your entire screenplay - Writing & revising Act I of your script - Polished scene(s) for class table read

 All assignments must be typed in 12 pt.
 Courier, double spaced, and emailed in a PDF by 5 pm the Monday before class (48 hrs.) to both bhoover3@luc.edu & ghoover@luc.edu.
-Type your full name, assignment description (e.g. "logline") and due date at the top of the first page of your assignment. \\ NOTE: Please always start your PDF filename with your LAST NAME. \\
+Type your full name, assignment description (e.g. "logline") and due date at the top of the first page of your assignment.
+NOTE: Please always start your PDF filename with your LAST NAME.